SocalSam/ChooseToCode/First Web Page.md

 ````

 Next, we want to set a number of the lines to be "header" lines.
 We do this with tags \<h1>, \<h2>, and so on to \<h6>.
 The top most level is \<h1>.
 While we are at it, we want to mark the paragraphs of text with a \<p> tag.
 This helps the browser to format these as individual paragraphs rather than creating one long block of text.
+[//]:# Comment:
+[//]:# Comment: Define "header" lines?
+Not a show stopper but I bet there will be some teachers who would like to answer that question.
+For example:
+"These tags create lines that are referred to as header lines because they are part of a class of elements that are called Metadata.
+Metadata is not shown to the person who is reading the page."
+[//]:# Comment:
 ````HTML
 <!doctype html>
 <html>